cognusion/go-jar/README.md

     AccessOut = log.New(os.Stdout, "", 0)
     // CommonOut is a log.Logger for Apache "common log format" logging.
 PLEASE DO NOT USE THIS DIRECTLY CommonOut = log.New(io.Discard, "", 0)
-    // DocsOut is a log.Logger for documentation output DocsOut = log.New(io.Discard, "", 0)
     // SlowOut is a log.Logger for slow request information SlowOut = log.New(io.Discard, "", 0)